krimuru9336/AI5109-Distributed-Applications/README.md

 - **Realtime Chat:**
   - Users can send and receive messages in real-time.
+  - Users can edit their message and resend it.
+  - Users can delete the message they have sent.
   - Messages are stored in Firebase Realtime Database.

 - **User List:**